TECHNICAL I ELECTRONIC COMPONENTS

 When the supply voltage is increased such that the voltage across the diode is equal to the breakdown voltage, the current through the diode increases rapidly.

-When the supply voltage is continued to be increased above the breakdown voltage, the current continues to increase rapidly but voltage increases very slightly.
+When the supply voltage is increased above the breakdown voltage, the current continues to increase rapidly but voltage increases very slightly.

-Diode other than zener diodes are not designed to operate at or above the breakdown voltage, these diode have a large breakdown voltage of about 50V.
+Diodes other than Zener diodes are not designed to operate at or above the breakdown voltage; these diode have a large breakdown voltage of about 50V.